dhammacakka/americanmonk/content/posts/vassa-starts-day-after-full-moon.md

 ## A Common Mistake

-I've had monk friends message me over the years saying, "Happy Vassa!
-I'm entering the retreat today!" — on the full moon day itself.
+Over the years I see people saying, "Happy Vassa!" — on the full moon day itself.
 It's a harmless and common mistake, but technically they are one day early.
 At Pa-Auk and other vinaya monasteries, we are careful about this because our teachers follow the commentarial tradition closely.

 If you really want to understand how the monastic calendar works, I recommend reading my post on {{< url-out "why-is-vassa-rainy-season-late-sometimes" "why vassa is late sometimes" >}} and my earlier post on {{< url-out "when-does-rainy-season-start" "when the rainy season starts" >}}.
 Together with this post, you'll have a pretty complete picture of how the Buddhist calendar works.